mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 {{<img src="write-perf-unencrypted.png" hasBorder="true">}}

 Although my old Synology managed to outshine TrueNAS on reads, this was not the case for writes.
-Even on an unencrypted volume, TrueNAS was 77% faster on small files, and the two systems performed almost identically on 1 GiB files.
+Even on an unencrypted volume, TrueNAS was 77% faster on small files, and the two systems performed similarly on 1 GiB files.

 {{<img src="write-perf-encrypted.png" hasBorder="true">}}